QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 More Details
 -------------------------------

-A :cite:`HS2013` economy consists of **lists of matrices** that describe peoples’ household technologies, their preferences over consumption services,  their production technologies, and their information sets.
+A :cite:`HS2013` economy consists of **lists of matrices** that describe peoples’ household technologies, their preferences over consumption services,  their production technologies, and their information sets

 There are complete markets in history-contingent commodities

-Competitive equilibrium allocations and prices satisfy equations that are easy to write down and solve
+Competitive equilibrium allocations and prices

+- satisfy equations that are easy to write down and solve

-Competitive equilibrium prices and quantities have representations that are convenient econometrically.
+- have representations that are convenient econometrically

 Different example economies manifest themselves simply as different settings for various matrices

-:cite:`HS2013` analyze the models with these tools:
+:cite:`HS2013` use these tools:

 -  A theory of recursive dynamic competitive economies;